-- Are you able to meet strict deadlines, not rescuing the work-life balance?
+- Are you able to meet strict deadlines, without disturbing the work-life balance?

 If answers to these and any other questions are what you expected to hear, it’s time to make an offer with which your candidate will be genuinely excited.
 For this reason, you should discuss all the salary questions in advance.
 Also, you should have a clear understanding of average software development salary rates in the engineer’s region.

 If you are hesitant about whether a candidate is a good fit, you can ask other companies for feedback.
 It is an excellent opportunity to see how it feels to work with a person you are interviewing.
-No matter the position, if a candidate has made a considerable contribution to the overall team progress, you’re feeling much more confident about them and their ability to address any questions that may arise.
+No matter the position, if the candidate has made a considerable contribution to the overall team progress and you feel confident about them and their ability, then they are probably the best-suited person for the position.

 5. Job offer

 Though all the efforts taken before are just about to pay off, it’s too early to pop a bottle of champagne.
-Once the final video meeting with your candidate happens, you should send over the official job offer along with a summary of the perks you offer.
+After the final video meeting with your candidate, you should send over the official job offer along with a summary of the perks you offer.
 To hire a remote software engineer, you should discuss a contract with respective managers and your legal department.
-Then, you wait for approval from your candidate, and finally, welcome a new member to your team!
+Then, you wait for approval from your candidate and, finally, welcome a new member to your team.

-Once the signature is ready, you are all set to onboard a new remote employee.
+Once the contract is signed, you are all set to onboard a new remote employee.
 Arranging a short trip to your office is an excellent opportunity to help them further break the ice and make friends with new teammates.
-It is also a great way to learn its history and values.
+It is also a great way to learn about its history and values.

-It is good to have a person in your in-house team who will be able to help the remote developers to get along with the working environment, will onboard the developer not to feel superfluous among those who work on the project or in the company for a long time already.
-Having such a person is a good idea as the new developer will surely have many questions about the company, project or some working processes, so it will help them join the team easier.
+It is good to have a person in your in-house team who helps the remote developers get along within the working environment.
+Having such a person is a good idea as the new developer will surely have many questions about the company, project, or some working processes, so it will help them join the team easier.

-You shouldn’t neglect his part when you hire a remote development team because it helps build a loyal relationship in a company.
+You shouldn’t neglect their part when you hire a remote development team because it helps build company loyalty.

 Step 3.
-Be Aware of Traps to Avoid & Tips to Follow
+Traps to Avoid & Tips to Follow

 Dealing with a remote workforce may become a challenge, especially if you have no relevant management experience.
 We recommend assigning this role to a colleague or an outsourcing firm specialized in remote team collaboration that knows how to manage developers for more efficient collaboration.